Python3pkg/Django-Maced/README.md

 <img src=maced_green.png width=300 />

 Django app designed to help with easy database record manipulation/creation on the frontend.
-It is called Maced for Merge Add Clone Edit Delete.
+It is called MACED for Merge Add Clone Edit Delete.
+If you want to report any bugs, you can use the github issue tracker.
+If you have comments, please email me at khostetl@nd.edu.

-# System requirements
+# Requirements

-Python 2.7 only.
+* Python 2.7 only.
 Requires setuptools.
 Run `python ez_setup.py` command if you do not have setuptools installed in your virtual environment.
+* Django 1.9 (probably works with some lower ones too)
+* Bootstrap 3 (though eventually I will upgrade to using 4)

 # Installation